kevinnerio/react-productComponent/README.md

 # react-productComponent
-Working with React Components and Props, in order to render out a data.
+Working with React Components and Props, in order to render out data.